-As we are going to see in next lesson, the special position judges usually enjoy is well justified by the functions they perform, but without some institutional regulation of their power, there is a risk of opening up more opaque channel of influence between judges and political and social groups.
+As we are going to see in next lessons, the special position judges usually enjoy is well justified by the functions they perform, but without some institutional regulation of their power, there is a risk of opening up more opaque channels of influence between judges and political and social groups.
 This would run counter one of the basic traits of modern constitutionalism: to limit and check political power (Shapiro 2013).

-In this course, we are going to analyze in depth the ways these relations are arranged in various countries, their implications and the factors explaining cross-national variation.
+In this course we are going to analyze in depth the ways these relations are arranged in various countries, their implications and the factors explaining cross-national variation.

 Friedman, L.M., Is There a Modern Legal Culture? in "Ratio Juris", 1994, pp. 117-131

 Guarnieri, C., Courts Enforcing Political Accountability.
 The Role of Criminal Justice in Italy, in D. Kapiszewski, G. Silverstein, R. A. Kagan (eds.), Consequential Courts.
 Judicial Roles in Global Perspective, Cambridge University Press, 2013, pp. 163-180

 Marshall, T. H. (1950).
 Citizenship and social class and other essays, Cambridge: Cambridge University Press